isomerpages/jointpoly-polyforum/_forum-details/Panel Speakers and Moderators/Panel Speakers.md

 with the vision of creating a global tech enterprise that Singapore can proudly call its own.
-Among his career highlights, Marcus takes particular pride in being a founding member of the award-winning career conversion program, Step IT Up Singapore, while simultaneously leading the firm’s strategic communication, marketing, and public affairs.
+Among his career highlights, Marcus takes particular pride in being a founding member of the award-winning career conversion programme, Step IT Up Singapore, while simultaneously leading the firm’s strategic communication, marketing, and public affairs.
 Outside of work, Marcus is deeply committed to championing social causes.
 His work in Singapore's Sengkang town has been particularly rewarding, driving positive social